 (screenshot from case study: Cincinnati Seasonings)

+You make decisions about how to fix these problems.
+And you run simulations to see how well your decisions work.
 Depending on the changes you make, your supply chain simulation will run for additional days and other problems will arise.
 Keep improving your supply chain model until you get the simulation to run for 30 days.
 Then refine your supply chain model to make it run for 30 days using less inventory and with lower transportation and operating costs – that is the challenge in SCM Globe and in real-world supply chains as well.

-NOTE: You can run simulations for longer than 30 days, but there is usually little reason to do so.
+NOTE: You can run simulations for longer than 30 days, but there is usually no reason to do so.
 This is because most companies do not run their supply chains unchanged for longer than 30 days at a time.
 They use a 30 day S&OP (sales and operations planning) cycle and these simulations correspond to that S&OP cycle.

 Use Default Values or Research Current Data for Case Studies